eighteeneightythree/docs-1.0/content/Semiadvanced blood gas interpretation.md

 | Respiratory alkalosis (↓ CO2) | ↓ 2   | ↓ 5     |     |
 The other two rules are for metabolic disturbances.
 ## Compensation of metabolic acidosis
-Winters formula spits about an expected CO2 value for respiratory compensation, ±2mmHg.
+Winters formula spits out an expected CO2 value for respiratory compensation, ±2mmHg.
 $PaCO_{2(expected)}=(1.5×HCO_{3})+8$

 ## Compensation of metabolic alkalosis